Deputy Head of Public Law Team

-Laura is a key member of our growing Public Law team, with a busy practice specialising in Court of Protection and mental health law.
-Laura practises in all areas of Court of Protection and is regularly instructed by the Official Solicitor, public bodies including local authorities, CCGs and NHS Trusts as well as private individuals.
+Laura is Deputy Head of our Public Law team, with a busy practice specialising in Court of Protection, mental health law and inquests.
+Laura is regularly instructed by the Official Solicitor, public bodies including local authorities, CCGs, NHS Trusts and NHS England as well as private individuals.